 The Netherlands is consistently recognized as having one of the best business climates by various international surveys.
-The 2019 World Economic Forum Global Competitiveness Index ranked the Netherlands as fourth among the world’s most competitive economies – Forbes ranked the Netherlands fourth on their 2019 Best Countries for Business list.
-Note that neither list was updated in 2020.
+The 2021 TMF Group Global Business Complexity Index ranked the Netherlands as one of the least complex countries to do business in – Forbes ranked the Netherlands fourth on their latest Best Countries for Business list.

-Top five reasons why U.S. companies should consider exporting to the Netherlands:
+Top five reasons U.S. companies should consider exporting to the Netherlands:

 - The ideal European starting point for new-to-export companies looking for their first European distributor.

 - An affluent, U.S.-friendly population with a high regard for U.S. products and the highest level of English-language fluency on the continent.

 - An innovative business community hungry for new, high-quality products.

 - The most advanced logistics and distribution network in Europe.

 - Strong links to the rest of Europe and beyond.